rbowsley/lamplighthelp/source/16-13-2_Uploading_Prepared_Profile_Data.markdown

 ### Upload

 - Click ‘upload’.
-You can now see what the system has done.
+This may take some time, depending on the size of your spreadsheet.
+- When it is done you will be shown 'Upload results'.
+- At this point it is recommended that you leave {{Lamplight}} open on this tab and open a second browser tab to check the data in some of the profiles where information has been added or changed.
-- At this point, it is recommended to open a second browser tab and investigate the imported information.
-If there is a problem with the upload, return to this tab and click the ‘Undo’ button to remove the imported data. **Once this tab has been closed, the upload can no longer be undone.**
+- If there is a problem with the upload, return to {{Lamplight}} in the orignal browser window and click the ‘Undo’ button to remove the imported data. **Once this tab has been closed, the upload can no longer be undone.**
+- Undoing the upload will allow you to edit your spreadsheet and then upload again.
+- If you are happy with the results of the upload then you can close the tab.

 ###### core module